Ks89/My-MEAN-website-server/README.md

 - install both [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html)
 - install Node.js from the [official website](https://www.nodejs.org)
 - install MongoDb Community from the [official website](https://www.mongodb.com)
-- create a db called `KS` (obviously you have to start MongoDb to do that)
+- create a db called `KS` (obviously you have to start MongoDb to do that).
+You can configure this value later, but for debug/local environment I suggest this name
 - **import the db dump (.json) from `docs`'s folder using MongoChef** or another software [HERE](http://3t.io/mongochef/download/) (obviously you have to start MongoDb to do that)
 - install redis-server for Windows (file .msi) [HERE](https://github.com/MSOpenTech/redis/releases)
 - install Python 2.7.x from the [official website](https://www.python.org)